JeremyPVargas/LoanQualifierApp/README.md

 ## Installation Guide

 1. Clone the file from GIT
-2. Save the file to a filder
+2. Save the file to a folder that you can find easily
 3. Install libraries and packages

     ## Python Fire:
-    is a library for automatically generating command line interfaces (CLIs) for any Pyhon object.
+    Fire is a library for automatically generating command line interfaces (CLIs) for any Pyhon object.
     See more information here

         https://github.com/google/python-fire